TRUESPORT – 5 QUICK AND EASY SNACKS TO SUSTAIN YOUR ATHLETE’S ENERGY

 Greek Yogurt with Dried Fruit and Honey

 Protein-packed Greek yogurt gives your child the longer-term energy he or she needs, while dried fruit provides faster-burning sugars to kickstart practice time or speed recovery afterwards.
 Opt for a low or no-fat plain Greek yogurt: while Greek yogurt’s higher fat content isn’t a problem for a breakfast option, it can lead to some gut distress if eaten ahead of practice and it won’t help refuel post-workout.
-Pick plain yogurt to avoid added sugars and remember that most store-bought flavored yogurts than most nutrition guidelines recommend.
+Pick plain yogurt to avoid added sugars and remember that most store-bought flavored yogurts are packed with more sugar than most nutrition guidelines recommend.
 Adding honey allows you to monitor how sweet the yogurt is, and fresh berries are a better flavor burst.

 - 1 cup plain Greek yogurt (look for 2% fat content for higher protein with fewer harder-to-digest fats)